a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window.
 Create a folder.
 Open the folder's window.
 Activate the folder's parent window and select the folder icon.
 File > Delete.
 Click OK in the delete confirmation dialog.
 Verify that the folder's window closes.

 * Close all windows.
 Start typing a volume name.
 Verify that a prefix-matching volume, or the subsequent volume (in lexicographic order) is selected, or the last volume (in lexicographic order).
 * Close all windows.
 Start typing a volume name.
-Move the moouse.
+Move the mouse.
 Start typing another filename.
 Verify that the matching is reset.
 * Open a window containing multiple files.
 Start typing a filename.
 Verify that a prefix-matching file or volume, or the subsequent file or volume (in lexicographic order), or the last file or volume (in lexicographic order) is selected.
 For example, if the files "Alfa" and "Whiskey" and the volume "November" are present, typing "A" selects "Alfa", typing "AB" selects "Alfa", typing "AL" selects "Alfa", typing "ALFAA" selects "November", typing "B" selects "November", typing "Z" selects "Whiskey".
 Repeat including file and volume names with numbers and periods.
 * Open a window containing multiple files.
 Start typing a filename.
 Move the mouse.
 Start typing another filename.
 Verify that the matching is reset.
 * Open a window containing no files.
 Start typing a filename.
 Verify that matching is done against the volume icons.